Lawyers in Trump's civil fraud trial are ordered to clam up about judge's communications with staff

 The state lawsuit accuses Trump and his company of deceiving banks and insurers by exaggerating his wealth on his annual financial statements.
 Trump and other defendants, including sons Eric and Donald Trump Jr., deny the allegations.

-The former president is due to testify Monday in the case, which threatens the real estate empire that launched him into the public eye and, eventually, politics.
+The former president and current Republican 2024 front-runner is due to testify Monday in the case, which threatens the real estate empire that launched him into the public eye and, eventually, politics.

 Like the earlier gag order, the new one was sparked by criticism of the judge's principal law clerk, Allison Greenfield.
 She has unexpectedly become a lightning rod during the trial.